The Ultimate Guide to Hypoallergenic Glasses VS Reading Frames

 Injection-molded Frames

-While petroleum-based plastic is also used in the production of injection-molded frames the process is entirely different and most of the frames do not result in hypoallergenic glasses.
+While the production of injection-molded frames also uses petroleum-based plastic, the process is entirely different, and most of the frames do not result in hypoallergenic glasses.
 In reality, it involves melting or liquefying plastic into a mould as opposed to being cut from a block, as is the case with cellulose acetate.

 Because the plastic fits the mould precisely and is less wasteful than acetate frames they are also slightly more affordable.
 They are more irritating for those with sensitive skin though, as some people may experience allergic reactions from the coating

 However, depending on what coating they have on them, they do not always fit into the category of hypoallergenic glass frames.
-Additionally, the way injection molded frames are manufactured allows for errors or defects in the process and they feel cheaper and have a less appealing aesthetic.
+Additionally, injection molding processes allow for errors or defects in the manufacturing of frames, resulting in a cheaper feel and less appealing aesthetic.

 Substitute Materials for the Frames of Hypoallergenic Glasses